 Zimbabwean soldiers critical of president’s treatment of country’s citizens.

-The 84-year-old president’s party and the opposition Movement for Democratic Change have been in deadlock over a power-sharing deal since September as the economic and humanitarian situation has deteriorated.
+Mugabe’s Zanu-PF party and the opposition Movement for Democratic Change (MDC) remain deadlocked over a power-sharing deal agreed in September as the economic and humanitarian situation deteriorates.

 Kgalema Motlanthe, South Africa’s president, has said that he believed the proposed unity government was still the best way to resolve the situation and it should be formed quickly.